olitreadwell/website/docs/configuration/options.md

 Here are lists of all the available options.

 ### `default.yml` only
-The first list contains options which can _only_ be defined inside the `$CONFIG/config/default.yml` file:
+The first list contains global options which can _only_ be defined inside the `$CONFIG/config/default.yml` file:

 Option 	 | 	 Description 	 | 	 Possible Values 	 | 	 Default
 --- 	 | 	 --- 	 | 	 --- 	 | 	 ---